- 23 Jan 2025

 Itential HA2 Architecture

 A Highly Available Architecture (HA2) is an Itential architecture where all of the components are redundant and can gracefully tolerate at least 1 (one) catastrophic failure.
 This architecture is the recommended architecture for production environments and testing environments.
-The IAP application performs many reads and writes against the database and is sensitive to great latencies.
+The Itential Platform application performs many reads and writes against the database and is sensitive to great latencies.
 All components must be installed in the same data center.
 All components must have authentication enabled.

 The minimum HA2 architecture is comprised of 9 VMs broken down as follows:

-- 2 IAP servers
+- 2 Itential Platform servers

 - 3 MongoDB servers